-(a) Employees who have completed probation and are required to wear safety approved footwear in the performance of their regular duties (upon production of a receipt) will be reimbursed an annual footwear allowance of \$120.
+(a) Drop Team employees who have completed probation and are required to wear safety approved footwear in the performance of their regular duties (upon production of a receipt) will be reimbursed an annual footwear allowance of \$120.

 (b) The employee may purchase required footwear from a vendor of their choosing.